 |Early subacute (> 3 days to 1 week)|

 Angiography may be performed to assess for signs of further bleeding and structural abnormalities in patients with suspected underlying pathology (e.g., patients aged < 55 years and those without risk factors for ICH).

 - Aneurysms or other vascular lesions

-- Most patients are managed conservatively, with treatment focused on limiting further damage.
+- Most patients are managed conservatively, with treatment focused on prevention of secondary brain injury.

 - Patients should be screened for common complications.

 - Select patients may benefit from neurosurgical intervention.

 Prophylactic anticonvulsants are not recommended in patients with ICH.